drogers98/HeadlessDrupalDemo/README.md

 - CORS (for cross site interaction)
 - Views (for serving JSON views)

-Useful Commands:

-iOs
-- grunt platform:add:ios
+Contributing:

+1. git clone git@github.com:rogerseyebyte/EBSheadlessDrupal.git
+2. npm install *append sudo if needed*
+3. bower install
-- grunt build
+4. grunt build
-- grunt emulate:ios

-Web
+(WEB)
-- grunt serve
+5. grunt serve *or*
--- Creates localhost in browser, compass watches SASS for changes.
-Great way for styling/debugging native quickly as well.
+6. grunt serve:compress *for a preview of the optimized application* (IOS)
+7. grunt platform:add:ios
+8. grunt build
+9. grunt emulate:ios --livereload *similar to grunt serve adding --consolelogs flag will print logs to terminal*

+if prompted 'unable to find a suitable version for angular' choose most appropriate version or latest option.
 Issues:
 - The json coming out of drupal can be array hell.
 WSCII initiative has some paths forward, and there are a few other ways around this, which I won't go into here.